YarenHasan/ICT-Strypes---Python-Academy/The Complete Python Bootcamp From Zero to Hero in Python/Projects/Milestone Project 1/README.md

 How to Play:

-	Run the script in a Python environment that supports IPython.display.clear_output() (e.g., Jupyter Notebook or compatible terminal).
+	Run the script in a Python environment that supports IPython.display.clear_output().
 	Player 1 chooses a marker (X or O), and Player 2 gets the remaining marker.
 	Players take turns choosing positions on the board (1–9, like a number pad).
 	The game announces a winner or a tie once the board is full or a winning condition is met.